-When all ingredients and equipment is in the right place, you’re ready to start cooking.
+When all ingredients and equipment are in the right places, you’re ready to start cooking.
 Grab each ingredient as needed.
 We find the cooking process to be less stressful and we get better results—steaks cooked perfectly because you can focus on it and pasta cooked al dente since you can keep track of time.

 And who said mise en place is just for fancy dinners?
 Prepping your ingredients makes cooking a breeze for backyard grilling or weekday meal prep too.